life-itself/web3/claims/opportunity-for-gain.md

 ---
-title: Opportunity for gain
+title: "Opportunity for gain"
-description: Evaluating the thesis that unregulated crypto markets are desirable due to the opportunity for gain.
-We find the adverse effects of crypto trading to outweigh any benefits, and as such find this claim to be false.
+description: "Evaluating the thesis that unregulated crypto markets are desirable due to the opportunity for gain.
+We find the adverse effects of crypto trading to outweigh any benefits, and as such find this claim to be false."
 category:
   - claim: y
   - featured: y